 What process do people follow when prompt engineering and testing hypotheses about LLM behavior more generally?
 Before we break down findings per study, we provide a birds-eye view of how participants in general used \oursystem{}.
-Synthesizing across studies, we find that people tend to move from an ``opportunistic exploration'' mode; to a ``limited evaluation'' mode; to an ``iterative refinement'' mode.
-About half of in-lab users, especially end-users with limited experience, never left exploration mode; while programmers or auditors of LLMs quickly moved into limited evaluation mode.
+Synthesizing across studies, we find that people tend to move from an \emph{opportunistic exploration} mode, to a \emph{limited evaluation} mode, to an \emph{iterative refinement} mode.
+About half of our in-lab users, especially end-users with limited prior experience, never left exploration mode; while programmers or auditors of LLMs quickly moved into limited evaluation mode.
 Some interviewees had disconnected parts of their flows that corresponded to exploration mode, then would scroll down to reveal extensive evaluation pipeline(s), explaining they had transferred prompts from the exploratory part into their evaluation.
-Notice how these modes correspond to users moving from the left side of Fig.~\ref{fig:llm-ops} to the right.
+In Appendix~\ref{case_studies}, we provide one Case Study for each mode.
+Notice how these modes correspond to users moving from the left side of Fig.~\ref{fig:llm-ops} towards the right.

-{\bf Opportunistic exploration mode} is characterized by rapid iteration on prompts, input values, and hypotheses (sometimes iterating through multiple hypotheses in the same session); a limited number of prompts; and multi-model comparison.
-In this mode, users are sending off quick experiments to probe and poke at model behavior.
-They {\bf \emph{prompt / inspect / revise}} --send off a few prompts, inspect results, revise prompts, inputs, hypotheses, and ideas.
+{\bf Opportunistic exploration mode} is characterized by rapid iteration on prompts, input data, and hypotheses; a limited number of prompts and input data; and multi-model comparison.
+Users {\bf \emph{prompt / inspect / revise}}: send off a few prompts, inspect results, revise prompts, inputs, hypotheses, and ideas.
+In this mode, users are sending off quick experiments to probe and poke at model behavior (\quo{throw things on the wall to see what's gonna stick}, Q3).
 For instance, participants who conducted adversarial attacks like jailbreaking \cite{deng2023jailbreaker} would opportunistically try different styles of jailbreak prompts, and were especially interested in checking which model(s) they could bypass.
-In this mode, users \quo{throw things on the wall to see what's gonna stick} (Q3).